projectsveltos/sveltos/docs/events/example_cross_cluster_configuration.md

         {{ end }}
 ```

-As mentioned above, we are passing Sveltos a selector-less Service and we are then specifying our own Endpoints.
+As mentioned above, we pass Sveltos a selector-less Service and we then specify our own Endpoints.

-The Service and Endpoints are defined as template and will be instantiated by Sveltos using information taken from load-balancer service matching the EventSource (__Resource__ in this context represent a resource matching EventSource).
+The Service and Endpoints are defined as templates and will be instantiated by Sveltos using the information taken from the load-balancer service matching the EventSource (__Resource__ in this context represent a resource matching EventSource).

+#### GKE Cluster

-Now in the GKE cluster, we can create a deployment and a service of type *LoadBalancer*.
+In the GKE cluster we create a deployment and a service of type *LoadBalancer*.

 ```yaml
 apiVersion: apps/v1